Do You Love Yoga? Science Says You Could Be a Jerk

-It’s a common belief that meditation and yoga are practices will make you more selfless and increase your empathy toward humanity.
-But a new study in the journal Psychological Science disputes the idea that the wellness practices “quiet your ego” and give you a humbling sense of your overall place in the universe.
+It's a common belief that meditation and yoga are practices that will make you more selfless and increase your empathy toward humanity.
+But a new study in the journal Psychological Science disputes the idea that the wellness practices "quiet your ego" and give you a humbling sense of your overall place in the universe.

 Researchers at the University Mannheim in Germany and the University of Southampton in England recruited 93 yoga students and measured their feelings of self-enhancement over a period of 15 weeks.
 They did this by asking participants how they compared to other students in their class, rating how much they related to narcissistic phrases, such as "I will be well-known for the good deeds I will have done," and assessing their levels of self-esteem.

 On the whole, students were found to have higher self-enhancement an hour after their class than those who hadn't done yoga in the past 24 hours.